Claus67/checkpoint3_19022020/README.md

 At the root of your local repository, you will find a `Quiz.java` file.
 Compile and run it.

+> Tip: you need to compile it on your console using `javac Quiz.java` and afterwards run it, using `java Quiz`

 Answer the questions, it will generate a `quiz.txt` file.

 You can then edit the file manually to correct your answers.